charliezcr/Xiaohao/README.md

 # Xiaohao: Embodied Intelligence Project

 ## Project Overview
 Welcome to the GitHub repository of Xiaohao, an embodied intelligence system designed by Shenhao.
-Xiaohao is a humanoid robot equipped with multi-agent systems.
+Xiaohao is a humanoid robot designed as a guide in the exhibition hall.
 This project integrates a large language model and a vision language model at its core, supported by robotic arms, mobility wheels, and a camera.
 These components communicate via ROS messages, allowing Xiaohao to respond to user prompts, make decisions, and interact with its environment.<br>

 In this repository, you will find the open-sourced code for the large language model and the camera, as well as the ROS publisher nodes responsible for orchestrating communications among the different components.